Amtrak LD Trains (Part 2 of 3)

 Capitol Limited route overview

-See the full Capitol Limited schedule below.
+See the full Capitol Limited schedule by clicking and scrolling below.
 Thanks to the Rail Passengers Association for providing the schedule since Amtrak seems to have gone away from publishing timetables.
 While it is a great guideline, always be sure to confirm times with Amtrak prior to making plans.

 #48/49 Lakeshore Limited